facebookincubator/velox/docs/TpchBenchmark.md

 # Velox I/O Optimizations and the TpchBenchmark
 ## Introduction
 This document is outcome from a cycle of benchmarking to determine best I/O performance against AWS S3 Parquet data for TPCH.
-It is not intended to show raw data but instead describe tuning process recommendations and general suggestions for tuning.
+It is intended to describe tuning process recommendations and general suggestions for tuning the Velox query engine.

 Benchmarking in Velox is made easy with the optionally built TpchBenchmark (velox_tpch_benchmark) executable.
 To build the benchmark executable _(build/release/velox/benchamrks/tpch/velox_tpch_benchmark)_, patch the code base with a small patch ([Appendix A](#appendix-a-patch-to-build-tpchbenchmark-executable)) then use the following command line to do the build:
 ```bash